home-assistant/home-assistant.io/source/_integrations/wevolor.markdown

 ha_domain: wevolor
 ---

 [Levolor](https://levolor.com) is an American manufacturer of window shades and coverings.
-Motorized Levolor blinds can be controlled via the [Levolor Premium 6-Channel Remote](https://www.levolor.com/premium-6-channel-remote.html), which syncs via Bluetooth with a smartphone app but does not offer any remote control over WiFi.
+Motorized Levolor blinds can be controlled via the [Levolor Premium 6-Channel Remote](https://www.levolor.com/premium-6-channel-remote.html), which syncs via Bluetooth with a smartphone app but does not offer any remote control over Wi-Fi.

-[Wevolor](https://wevolor.com) is a WiFi enabled IoT device, built by Roger Hoggarth, which syncs with the Levolor 6-channel remote to allow linking Levolor blinds to a home automation system.
+[Wevolor](https://wevolor.com) is a Wi-Fi-enabled IoT device, built by Roger Hoggarth, which syncs with the Levolor 6-channel remote to allow linking Levolor blinds to a home automation system.
 The Wevolor firmware can be downloaded for free and installed on a compatible Arduino device, or Wevolor devices can be purchased from the Wevolor website.

 This integration supports Wevolor [version 5.4](https://wevolor.com/instructions/wevolor_instructions_5_4.html) and greater, using the locally available API.
-Your Wevolor device will need to have a static IP address on the local network, since Wevolor does not support any sort of auto-discovery.
+Your Wevolor device will need to have a static IP address on the local network since Wevolor does not support any sort of auto-discovery.

 {% include integrations/config_flow.md %}